S0RGE/family-app/README.md

 2. Create a new bot with `/newbot`
 3. Copy the token to your `.env` file

-### 5. OpenAI Setup
+### 5. OpenRouter Setup

-1. Get API key from https://platform.openai.com
+1. Get API key from https://openrouter.ai
 2. Add to your `.env` file

 ### 6. Run the Application